Castlevania: Symphony of the Night: Development

 Igarashi felt that regular action games were too short, and he wanted to create a game that "could be enjoyed for a long time".
 Consequently, the development team abandoned the traditional stage-by-stage progression of the previous Castlevania games in favor of an open castle that the player could freely explore.
-Igarashi looked to Nintendo's The Legend of Zelda series, which involved much exploration and backtracking to extend the amount of gameplay.
+Igarashi looked to Nintendo's The Legend of Zelda series, which involved much exploration and backtracking to extend the amount of gameplay, but by making it a side-scroller, it thus became similar to Metroid; Symphony of the Night was also directly influenced by Super Metroid.
 Igarashi was able to use the critical reaction from Castlevania II: Simon's Quest, which was more focused on exploration than action, to pitch Symphony of the Night to Konami.
 The development team used inspiration from The Legend of Zelda to make most of the castle areas initially inaccessible to the player.
 The player would gradually obtain items and abilities that progressively opened up the castle.
 Their idea was to reward exploration while retaining the hack-and-slash action of the previous games.
+Instead of the whip-wielding protagonists of the previous games, the team made Alucard the main character, due to concerns over the whip attack taking up too much of the screen and the desire to give the player more unique action moves, such as transformation abilities.

 Role-playing mechanics were added because Igarashi felt the earlier Castlevania games were too challenging for average players.
 To change that, the team implemented a leveling-up system with experience points, which rewarded players with better attack and defense statistics as they beat enemies.
 This system, combined with a variety of items, armors, weapons and spells, allowed the exploration to become less difficult for unskilled players.

 Symphony of the Night marked the debut of artist Ayami Kojima in the video game industry.
 She worked on the game as a character designer, conceptualizing the game's main and supporting cast.
 Her designs for the game are heavily influenced by bishōnen-style art.
 The game is presented using 2D visuals, mainly sprites animated over scrolling backgrounds.
-The PlayStation had no hardware for scrolling, which lead to the developers using the same methods for displaying character sprites to display the backgrounds.
+The PlayStation had no hardware for scrolling, which led to the developers using the same methods for displaying character sprites to display the backgrounds.
 Occasionally, the 3D capabilities of the PlayStation are utilized.
 The game contains opening and ending cinematics, which were created by another group at Konami.
 Igarashi and the development team were disappointed in the quality of the cinematics, which featured flat models lacking textures.